Adelaide Football Club: 2016–2019: Don Pyke era

 There were lofty aspirations going into 2019, with many expecting them to play finals or even in the premiership.
 Despite fewer injuries, the club failed to meet these lofty expectations of finals, finishing 11th with 10 wins, 12 losses, and 100.9 percentage points.
 There was much media coverage given to the team throughout the season, with concerns raised about player retention and the coaching staff, especially with players like Bryce Gibbs, Josh Jenkins, and Eddie Betts dropped on and off throughout the season due to issues of form.
 Following the end of their season, the club began an external review of their football operations, with many musing about the future of players and coaching staff.
 Prior to the conclusion of the review, co-captain Taylor Walker resigned his captaincy after four years to focus on his football and family.
 A week later, Coach Don Pyke stepped down, a decision unrelated to the reviews that were occurring.

 2018 Adelaide Crows pre-season camp

-The 2018 Adelaide Crows pre-season camp was a summer camp undertaken by players of the Adelaide Football Club from January 29 to February 2 in the lead-up to the 2018 AFL season.
+The 2018 Adelaide Crows pre-season camp was a summer camp undertaken by players of the Adelaide Football Club from 29 January to 2 February in the lead-up to the 2018 AFL season.

 In Eddie Betts' biography, he released details of what happened at the camp.
 These revelations caused many to question what had been said to that point regarding the camp.

-Following the release of Eddie Betts biography, Josh Jenkins released a statement with further details from the camp.
+Following the release of Eddie Betts' biography, Josh Jenkins released a statement with further details from the camp.
 His opposition to aspects of the camp led to him being ostracised and was the reason he left the club.